74HC14/finite-water-biomes/README.md

 # finite-water-biomes
-This datapack is designed to give a blacklist to LobsterJohn's Finite Water mod, in order to allow infinite water to regenerate in water biomes.
+This datapack is designed to give a blacklist to [LobsterJohn's Finite Water mod](https://github.com/JDKDigital/finitewater), in order to allow infinite water to regenerate in water biomes.
+With LobsterJohn's Finite Water mod installed, infinite water source block regeneration is completely blocked in all biomes, and there is no easily accessible config file to alter this behaviour.
+By using this data pack, you will be able to pull water out of vanilla-style infinite water sources ad infinitum if they are within a water biome.
+You can also edit the data pack to add or remove biomes as you please.
+Consider using a mod like JTK222's Global Packs in order to have this datapack applied to all worlds automatically.

 The biomes I have chosen are:

 *   ocean
 *   deep ocean